LakesideLich/WebSecurityAcademy/README.md

 To get started on your journey into web security, you should download and install a version of Burp Suite web proxy.
 There are two main versions of Burp Suite available, [Community edition](https://portswigger.net/burp/communitydownload) and [Professional edition](https://portswigger.net/burp/pro).
 The Community edition is free with limited features, and the Professional version features the full suite of tools with a subscription.
 As of the writing of this document, the price for Burp Suite Pro is $449 USD.
 Keep in mind that while most labs can be completed with only the Community edition, some require Professional.
 I am currently using Community, so I will not cover the labs that require Professional access.
 If you intend to use an external browser like Firefox or Chrome, you will have to add PortSwigger's certificate to your trusted certificates before continuing.
 This is a fairly quick process, and you can find the documentation [here](https://portswigger.net/burp/documentation/desktop/external-browser-config/certificate).
 Alternatively, you can use Burp's built-in browser, Chromium.
 Personally, for my setup, I use the Firefox browser with the FoxyProxy extension.

+# What is Burp Suite?

+Burp Suite is a web proxy and suite of tools for web application penetration testing.
+You can think of it as a Swiss-Army knife of different tools, allowing you to examine web traffic, repeat requests, perform automated tasks, install new tools, create maps of target sites, and much, much more.
+Burp Suite was developed by PortSwigger and is written in Java.

 # Quick Tips

 1. When working through the labs, you may find it useful to manage your scope settings.
 Rather than adding / removing the different subdomains for different labs, here's a quick scope setting configuration so you can move between labs quickly without having to mess around with your scope settings: